Survival Rates for Selected Adult Brain Tumors

 Understanding the numbers

 • People now being diagnosed with brain or spinal cord tumors may have a better outlook than these numbers show.
-Treatments improve over time, and these numbers are based on people who were diagnosed and treated at least five years earlier.
+Treatments have improved over time, and these numbers are based on people who were diagnosed and treated at least 5 years earlier.

 American Cancer Society Emails